Français Board Area

 • Ms. Crystal Lane (CPTEA/Public Colleges 2023 – 2 year appointment – renewable)

-* Indicates member is serving their final term on the Committee
+* Indicates a member is serving their final term on the Committee

 Committee Terms of Reference